 #10 Use Multiple Channels

-Even though you should allow customers to switch between multiple channels, the more the better doesn’t necessarily apply here.
-Don’t overwhelm your support and don’t waste resources on irrelevant platforms.
-For example, if most of your customers are on Twitter, focus on building a strong support there.
+Even though you should allow customers to switch between multiple channels, the more, the better doesn’t necessarily apply here.
+Don’t overwhelm your support, and don’t waste resources on irrelevant platforms.
+For example, if most of your customers are on Twitter, focus on building strong support there.

-Here are the main channels we recommend to utilize:
+Here are the main channels we recommend utilizing:

 - E-mail: Although it may not be the most popular channel for communication nowadays, it’s still a handy platform where to keep in touch.